singh-man/books/crackingTheCoding/18_advancedTopics.md

 On one hand, I'd had a number of requests to include these topics.
 Some people insisted that these topics are asked "all the time" (in which case, they have a very different idea of what this phrase means!).
 There  was clearly a desire-at least  from some people-to include them.
 And learning more can't hurt, right?

 On the  other hand, I know  these topics to be rarely asked.
 It happens, of course.
-Interviewers are individuals and  might have their  own ideas of what is"fair game"or"relevant"for an interview.
+Interviewers are individuals and  might have their  own ideas of what is "fair game" or "relevant" for an interview.
 But it's rare.
 When it does come up, if you don't know  the  topic, it's unlikely  to be a big red flag.

 > Admittedly, as an interviewer, I have asked candidates questions where the  solution was essen­ tially an application of one of these algorithms.
 On the  rare occasions that a candidate already